-That said, it may not be the best use of your time to read the $PMBOK^{\mathbb{R}}$ Guide from start to finish, because it is very general and written in a somewhat vague manner.
+How can you use the PMBOK® Guide when studying?
+For the PMP® exam, the PMBOK® Guide is a good reference for specific items or questions.
+However, it may not be the best use of your time to read the PMBOK® Guide from start to finish, because it is very general and written in a somewhat vague manner.
 For example, it mentions the tools to use but does not explain how to use them.
-Also, there are items on the $PMP^{\mathbb{R}}$ exam that are not covered in the $PMBOK^{\mathbb{R}}$ Guide.
+Also, there are items on the PMP® exam that are not covered in the $PMBOK^{®}$ Guide.
+CAPM® questions, however, come directly from the $PMBOK^{®}$ Guide.

-The latest information known is that PMI[®] sets the exam score so that 74% of people will pass the exam.
-It is a best practice within the certification industry to have between 65% to 75% of people pass a certification exam, and PMI[®] aims for the upper end of that range.
+The latest information known is that PMI sets the exam score so that 74% of people will pass the exam.
+It is a best practice within the certification industry to have between 65%-75% of people pass a certification exam, and PMI aims for the upper end of that range.